stoneyang-face/MTCNN-Tensorflow/README.md

 ## Prerequisites
 1. You need CUDA-compatible GPUs to train the model.
-2. You should first download [WIDER Face](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/) and [Celeba](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html). **WIDER Face** for face detection and **Celeba** for landmark detection (This is required by original paper.But I found some labels were wrong in Celeba.
+2. You should first download [WIDER Face](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/) and [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html). **WIDER Face** for face detection and **CelebA** for landmark detection (This is required by original paper.
+But I found some labels were wrong in CelebA.
 So I use [this dataset](http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm) for landmark detection).

 ## Dependencies
 * Tensorflow 1.2.1